bosskrub9992/templatebe/README.md

                 - domain: contains database struct
                 - model: contains request and response struct of the api
                 - repository: contains structs that implement interfaces that is needed by controller
-                - router: manage route names and middlewares
+                - server: contains server struct, manage server middleware and route names here

     *api will only send/receive data to controller in struct in the model package to eliminate dependency.
     *controller will only send/receive data to repository in struct in the domain package to eliminate dependency.

 ### Design pattern
     - Clean architecture